apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

    **New in 3.7.1:**
    The timeout in ms for Prometheus worker threads shutdown.
    Default value is 1000ms.

+* *metricsProvider.ssl.keyStore.location* and *metricsProvider.ssl.keyStore.password*:
+   **New in 3.10.0:**
+   Specifies the file path to a Java keystore containing the local credentials to be used for PrometheusMetricsProvider TLS connections and the password to unlock the file.

+*  *metricsProvider.ssl.keyStore.type*:
+   **New in 3.10.0:**
+   Specifies the file format of the PrometheusMetricsProvider keystore.
+Values: JKS, PEM, PKCS12 or null (detect by filename).
+   Default: null.

+* *metricsProvider.ssl.trustStore.location* and *metricsProvider.ssl.trustStore.password*:
+   **New in 3.10.0:**
+   Specifies the file path to a Java truststore containing the remote credentials to be used for PrometheusMetricsProvider TLS connections and the password to unlock the file.

+* *metricsProvider.ssl.trustStore.type*:
+   **New in 3.10.0:**
+   Specifies the file format of the PrometheusMetricsProvider truststore.
+Values: JKS, PEM, PKCS12 or null (detect by filename).
+   Default: null.

+* *metricsProvider.ssl.need.client.auth*:
+   **New in 3.10.0:**
+   Specifies options to authenticate SSL connections from clients.
+   When set to true, PrometheusMetricsProvider will "require" client authentication.
+   Default: true

+* *metricsProvider.ssl.want.client.auth*:
+   **New in 3.10.0:**
+   Specifies options to authenticate SSL connections from clients.
+   When set to true, PrometheusMetricsProvider will "request" client authentication.
+   Default: true

+* *metricsProvider.ssl.ciphersuites* :
+   **New in 3.10.0:**
+   The enabled cipher suites to be used in TLS negotiation for PrometheusMetricsProvider.
+   Default value is Jetty default.

+* *metricsProvider.ssl.enabledProtocols* :
+   **New in 3.10.0:**
+   The enabled protocols to be used in TLS negotiation for PrometheusMetricsProvider.
+   Default value is Jetty default.

 <a name="Communication+using+the+Netty+framework"></a>

 ### Communication using the Netty framework